Realtor Q&A: Where to Live in the City if You Want Neighborhood Charm

 For more information about buying or selling a home in the communities of the Greater Philadelphia area and the Delaware Valley, including southern New Jersey and northern Delaware, visit Coldwell Banker Preferred online at www.ColdwellBankerHomes.com

-This interview has been condensed and edited for length.This post is a sponsored collaboration between Coldwell Banker Preferred and Philadelphia magazine's advertising department.
+This interview has been condensed and edited for length.This is a paid partnership between Coldwell Banker Preferred and Philadelphia Magazine's City/Studio